laupierre/RNA-Seq_mouse_pipeline/README.md

 Finally, add 3- all the PE fastq files you want to analyze that are described in the samples_rnaseq.xlsx file.

-The RNA-Seq pipeline is found inside the rnaseq_mouse.sh file and submitted to PBS using submit.pbs.
 In this pipeline, there are three methods available for the RNA quantification: star, kallisto, salmon.
-Select the method you want to use (eg --method=salmon, if you want to use salmon, or --method=star or --method=kalllisto) in the PBS file before launching the main command: qsub submit.pbs
+Select the method you want to use (eg --method=salmon, if you want to use salmon, or --method=star or --method=kalllisto) in the PBS file before launching the main command: qsub submit.pbs.
+The differential expression is handled by DESeq2 for two-groups comparison as described in the condition column of the samples_rnaseq.xlsx file.
+The comparison is made on the condition by alphabetical order.
+For example, Control and Treated conditions, will be take Control as reference.

 ######## submit.pbs
 #!/bin/bash